-I had a call from an individual who had no assets and no surplus income, but debts well in excess of $20,000.
-These debts consisted primarily of credit cards, bank loans, and some CRA debt for HST.
+Assisting people with their debt pressures is always an interesting (and often) challenging career, case in point: I had a call from an individual who had no assets and no surplus income, but debts of more than $20,000.
+These debts consisted primarily of credit cards, bank loans, and some CRA (Canada Revenue Agency) debt for business-related HST.

-Given the individual’s predicament, he could not afford to continue making payments on all of the debts.
-The creditors had commenced collection calls, so he had to do something to take control of the situation.
-The most obvious and cheapest solution was to file for Bankruptcy.
+Given the individual’s debt load, he could not afford to continue making payments on all the debts.
+The creditors had begun to harass him with collection calls, so he had to do something to take control of the situation.
+The most obvious (and the most affordable) solution was to file for protection from the creditors through Bankruptcy.

 - He avoided having to go to court to get out of Bankruptcy, which would have been a costly and lengthy procedure